neoforged/.github/primers/1.21.9/index.md

     - `getDeltaMovementLerped` -> `addWalkedDistance`, not one-to-one
     - `updateBob` - Updates the bobbing motion of the camera.
 - `net.minecraft.client.renderer`
+    - `EndFlashState` - The render state of the end flashes.
     - `GameRenderer` now takes in the `BlockRenderDispatcher`
         - `getSubmitNodeStorage` - Gets the node submission for feature-like objects.
         - `getFeatureRenderDispatcher` - Gets the dispatcher for rendering feature-like objects.